oren/oren.github.io/articles/product-hypothesis/README.md

 ## Suggested solution

-Teach product managers how to use experimental designs together with the PRFAQ.
+Teach product managers how to use experimental designs together with a Press Release, Frequently Asked Quesitions (PRFAQ) document.

 ## Exmaple
 How to increase social interaction of autistic kids.